WURFL/wurfl-microservice-client-dotnet/README.md

 # ScientiaMobile WURFL Microservice Client for C#/dotNET Framework

-C# implementation of the WPC Client api.
+C# implementation of the WM Client api.
 Requires .NET framework 4.5.2 or above

 the Example project contains an example api usage for a console application :